MCSitar/colab_zirc_dims/README.md

 to a cell, then run the cell.

-## Project Status (updated 04/02/2022)
+## Project Status (updated 04/03/2022)
 - All features are functional.
 Bugs surely exist, and are most likely to be encountered when using the package outside of the provided Notebooks.
 - New models are now available.
 Models are also now downloaded directly (from AWS) in the automated processing notebook and do not need to be included in project folder(s).
 - Saving and loading of automatically- and user-produced zircon segmentation polygons into the Colab GUI has been implemented.
 This is (I think) big for user convenience - you can automatically process a dataset, disconnect, and then view/edit segmentations in later session(s).
 - Generalized segmentation functions for non-ALC datasets now implemented, with full support for datasets from the UCSB LA-ICP-MS facility.
-- An example ALC dataset with two mosaics has been added to the repo.
+- Example ALC and UCSB datasets have been added to the repo.
+- Model training dataset and training notebook (should be uploaded to Colab by user(s)) added to repo.
 - Package now available through PyPI (though probably of limited utility outside of Colab).

 ## Additional Notes
 - Training and large-n zircon measurement datasets for this project were provided by Dr. Ryan Leary (New Mexico Tech).
 Also, motivation; see his [recent work](https://doi.org/10.1029/2019JB019226) on the utility of augmenting LA-ICP-MS data with grain size data.
 - Some additional training data are from the [UCSB Petrochronology Center](https://www.petrochronology.com/).
 - Although models were trained on (and tests have only been performed on) detrital zircon mosaic images, I think that this method could probably be applied to LA-ICP-MS mosaics/samples of other minerals (e.g., monazite) without further model training.
 - I do plan to write this project up into some sort of publication (journal article, conference paper, conference poster, vanity license plate, etc).
 At that point, I will post citation info here.
-If you submit a publication utilizing this code in the meantime, please reach out to me.
+If you submit a manuscript utilizing this code in the meantime, please reach out to me.
 - Any suggestions, comments, or questions about this project are also welcome.

 ## Author